Pat cassels

 Pat was a founding cast member and head writer of the comedy studio Dropout (formerly CollegeHumor), and worked on the CollegeHumor series Jake and Amir, Hardly Working, If Google Was A Guy, CollegeHumor Originals, and Troopers (starring Aubrey Plaza).
-He is the co-creator and former host of Hello, My Name Is, which was later rebooted as Very Important People.
+They are the co-creator and former host of Hello, My Name Is, which was later rebooted as Very Important People.

-A contributor to The New Yorker and a columnist for Atlas Obscura, their work has appeared in The New York Times, Slate, Oxford American and Los Angeles Review of Books, and was shortlisted for the Bram Stoker Award for horror.
+A frequent contributor to The New Yorker and a columnist for Atlas Obscura, Pat’s stories appear in The New York Times, Slate, Oxford American and Los Angeles Review of Books, and have been shortlisted for the Bram Stoker Award for horror.

 In 2026, Pat wrote Fill the Bag, a live comedy special supporting the nonprofit New York Common Pantry, with an introduction by Stephen Colbert.
 The show premiered at the Ziegfeld Theater in New York.

-Before writing full time Pat washed dishes in the Catskills and sold cheese for Hickory Farms.
-He also worked at the Renaissance Faire.
-Yes, he wore pantaloons.
+Before writing full time Pat washed dishes in the Catskills, sold cheese for Hickory Farms, and worked at the Renaissance Faire.
+Yes, wearing pantaloons.

-He is the winner of two Writers Guild Awards and one Emmy.
+Pat is the winner of two Writers Guild Awards and one Emmy for Outstanding Writing.

 For professional inquiries contact Todd Sellers, Brillstein Entertainment Partners.